 Brisbane Airport Corporation (BAC) has produced a flight path design and operational model that maximises profit at the expense of Brisbane residents, small businesses and local schools, with no meaningful oversight from regulators or the Federal Government.
 Meanwhile, Airservices Australia, which is meant to act as an impartial regulator, appears to have completely rolled over for Brisbane Airport Corporation.

-But in the meantime, here are a few things I will be pushing for as a minimum.
+Beyond this, here are some more detailed changes I will be calling for.
 I’ve proposed a few short and long term solutions.

 - At the very least, Airservices Australia and BAC need to undertake a complete redesign of the flight path operations at Brisbane Airport.
 This must ensure a total reduction in the number and frequency of flights departing and arriving over Brisbane suburbs.
 We can’t just shift the problem onto other residents.
 The new model and operation should follow international best practice for noise abatement.
 However, the solution will almost certainly involve more flights departing and arriving over the bay.